-Bri-Chem remains optimistic that a continued strong rebound in natural gas prices and reduced industry uncertainty surrounding the Government of Alberta's New Royalty Framework will strengthen prospects for growth in revenue, EBITDA and net income for the second half of 2008.
-The second quarter is traditionally the slowest quarter of the year due to seasonal factors, however, industry forecasts for activity in the second half of 2008 and beyond are improving.
-The Petroleum Services Association of Canada has revised its estimates from 14,500 to 16,500 wells to be drilled in fiscal 2008, a decrease of 11% from 2007.
+Bri-Chem remains optimistic that drilling activity will continue to improve in the second half of 2008 and into 2009.
+As a result, the Company will strengthen prospects for growth in revenue, EBITDA and net income for the second half of 2008.
+The second quarter is traditionally the slowest quarter of the year due to seasonal factors however; as industry activity in the second half of 2008 and beyond continues to improve, the Company's near term growth offers vast up-side potential.

-The Company continues to demonstrate that it can thrive during an industry slowdown with its strong balance sheet, ability to control costs and its solid platform to seek growth opportunities through acquisitions in an effort to diversify and broaden the Company's chemical and drilling fluids market presence.
+The Company continues to demonstrate that it can thrive during an industry slowdown with its strong balance sheet, ability to control costs and its solid platform to seek growth opportunities through acquisitions in an effort to diversify and broaden the Company's wholesale distribution presence and offer diversification of products.
 Management believes that it is well positioned with its expanding geographic diversification and strong customer base to continue to grow sales and gain market share.

 In the United States, Bri-Chem plans to continue to grow its operations through the start-up phase to take advantage of increased activity in North Dakota, Montana and Saskatchewan as a result of the Bakken resource play.
 Our warehouses in Estevan and Williston will play a vital role in the expected growth in activity levels as a result of the Bakken.
-With the strengths of our technical sales team, Bri-Chem has the opportunity to further expand its product services into a lucrative niche market.
 The Company intends to pursue new opportunities domestically and abroad to expand its operating presence in an effort to improve seasonality of its financial and operating performance.